 When Vaccine Schedules Break Down

 Despite the best efforts of national vaccination committees and implementation strategies, immunisation does not always go to plan.
-This can happen for several reasons, these include:
+This can happen for several reasons, including:

 Vaccine hesitancy - an umbrella term that refers to delay, reluctance or refusal of individuals to take up vaccination for their children or themselves